microsoft/SQL_LogScout/README.md

 1. **ServerInstanceConStr** - specify the SQL Server to collect data from by using the following format "Server\Instance".

-1. **DeleteExistingOrCreateNew** - possible values are "DeleteDefaultFolder" and "NewCustomFolder".
-DeleteDefaultFolder will cause the default \output folder to be deleted and recreated.
-NewCustomFolder value will cause the creation of a new folder in the format *\output_ddMMyyhhmmss*.
+1. **DeleteExistingOrCreateNew** - possible values are:
+    - "DeleteDefaultFolder" - will cause the default \output folder to be deleted and recreated
+    - "NewCustomFolder"  - will cause the creation of a new folder in the format *\output_ddMMyyhhmmss*.
 If a previous collection created an \output folder, then that folder will be preserved when NewCustomFolder option is used.

 1. **DiagStartTime** - specify the time when you want SQL LogScout to start data collection in the future.
 If the time is older than or equal to current time, data collection starts immediately.
 Format to use is "yyyy-MM-dd hh:mm:ss" (in quotes).
 For example: "2020-10-27 19:26:00".